ATX: Power supply

 The ATX specification requires the power supply to produce three main outputs, +3.3 V, +5 V and +12 V. Low-power −12 V and +5 V_{SB} (standby) supplies are also required.
-The −12 V supply is primarily used to provide the negative supply voltage for RS-232 ports and is also used by one pin on conventional PCI slots primarily to provide a reference voltage for some models of sound cards.
+The −12 V supply can be used used to provide the negative supply voltage for RS-232 ports, by one pin on conventional PCI slots primarily to provide a reference voltage for some models of sound cards, or as power for motherboard audio.
 The 5 V_{SB} supply is used to produce trickle power to provide the soft-power feature of ATX when a PC is turned off, as well as powering the real-time clock to conserve the charge of the CMOS battery.
-A −5 V output was originally required because it was supplied on the ISA bus; it was removed in later versions of the ATX standard, as it became obsolete with the removal of the ISA bus expansion slots (the ISA bus itself is still found in any computer which is compatible with the old IBM PC specification).
+A −5 V output was originally required because it was supplied on the ISA bus.
+However, it was removed in later versions of the ATX standard once ISA expansion slots became obsolete.

 Originally, the motherboard was powered by one 20-pin connector.
 An ATX power supply provides a number of peripheral power connectors and (in modern systems) two connectors for the motherboard: an 8-pin (or 4+4-pin) auxiliary connector providing additional power to the CPU and a main 24-pin power supply connector, an extension of the original 20-pin version.
 20-pin Molex 39-29-9202 at the motherboard.
 20-pin Molex 39-01-2200 at the cable.
 The connector pin pitch is 4.20 mm (about one sixth of an inch).